seanrioux/user-story-examples/index.md

 - My options
 - A new shirt

 As you can see by the last example in the list, the object of their desire might be the same object of the interaction.
-This is ok; just remember that our aim is to empathize with a usee so always consider, _why?_
+This is ok; just remember that our aim is to empathize with a user so always consider, _why?_

 Let's put that together into some objective examples: